I’ve graduated from college – twice.

 Chase Sapphire Preferred – The Chase Sapphire Preferred Card is almost always the first card we recommend.
-This card earns valuable Chase Ultimate Rewards points, offering a 50,000 point signup bonus when you spend $4,000 within the first 3 months.
-Those points are worth $500 in gift cards or $625 in travel when redeemed through the Chase portal.
+This card earns valuable Chase Ultimate Rewards points, offering a 60,000 point signup bonus when you spend $4,000 within the first 3 months.
+Those points are worth $750 in travel when redeemed through the Chase portal.
 Better yet, they transfer to Chase’s 13 travel partners for even more valuable redemptions.
-There is a $95 annual fee, but it is waived for the first year.
-That means the points you earn are practically free money.
+There is a $95 annual fee, but the bonus points far outweigh the fee.
 If you’re new to rewards, this is the first card you should get.
 Compare this card with others here.

 The Platinum Card from American Express – With the Platinum Card from AMEX, you’ll earn a welcome bonus of 60,000 Membership Rewards after spending $5,000 in the first 3 months.
 You also get a whole host of awesome travel rewards, including $200 airline fee credit, $200 credit toward Uber, access to their global airport lounge collection, and much more.
 The card does carry an annual fee of $550, but the welcome bonus points and the annual credits should more than cover the fee, at least for the first year.
 This is definitely a premium card offering premium benefits.
 If you travel a lot, it is definitely a card to consider.
 Learn more here.